Lesser known self-drive South Africa Holiday Tours

 Karoo Oudsthoorn Cango Caves

-Photo byCrystian Cruz
+Photo by Cristian Cruz

-Suggested Route: Prince Albert-Maitjiesfontein-Oudtshoorn-Ladismith-3 Sisters-Die Hel-Laingsburg
+Suggested Route: Prince Albert-Matjiesfontein-Oudtshoorn-Ladismith-3 Sisters-Die Hel-Laingsburg

 At the foot of the dramatic Swartberg Mountains lies the delightful rustic town and the beginning of the Karoo holiday route, Prince Albert.
-The enchanting Karoo village is the perfect base from which to explore the spectacular scenery views of the Thomas Bains Swartberg Mountain Pass.
+The enchanting Karoo village is the perfect base from which to explore the spectacular scenic views of the Thomas Bains Swartberg Mountain Pass.

-About an hour from Prince Albert lies Oudsthoorn, Karoo tourism's veritable soul of splendor and hospitality.
+About an hour from Prince Albert lies Oudtshoorn, Karoo tourism’s veritable soul of splendor and hospitality.
 There is plenty on offer from the scrumptious local cuisine, to the natural wonder of the Cango Caves and festivities of the Klein Karoo National Arts Festival it won’t be hard to find what you are looking for.

 For more information on towns to visit and things to do visit the Cape Karoo Tourism Page.